Casein

+Casein does not appear to be essential in mammals.
+For example, the β-casein gene can be deleted in mice.
+The resulting mice are healthy and fertile, but the growth of their pups is reduced.
+Similarly, mice lacking the κ-casein gene are healthy, but they did not suckle their pups and failed to lactate, hence the gene is required for reproductive success.

+Casein is amphiphilic and therefore can be used as an emulsifier.

 Casein has a wide variety of uses, from being a major component of cheese, to use as a food additive.
-The most common form of casein is sodium caseinate.
-In milk, casein undergoes phase separation to form colloidal casein micelles, a type of secreted biomolecular condensate.
+The most common form of casein is sodium caseinate (historically called nutrose), which is a very efficient emulsifier.
+Casein is secreted into milk from mammary cells in the form of colloidal casein micelles, a type of biomolecular condensate.

 As a food source, casein supplies amino acids, carbohydrates, and two essential elements, calcium and phosphorus.

 Composition

 Casein contains a high number of proline amino acids which hinder the formation of common secondary structural motifs of proteins.
 There are also no disulfide bridges.
 As a result, it has relatively little tertiary structure.
 It is relatively hydrophobic, making it poorly soluble in water.
 It is found in milk as a suspension of particles, called casein micelles, which show only limited resemblance with surfactant-type micelles in a sense that the hydrophilic parts reside at the surface and they are spherical.
 However, in sharp contrast to surfactant micelles, the interior of a casein micelle is highly hydrated.
 The caseins in the micelles are held together by calcium ions and hydrophobic interactions.
 Any of several molecular models could account for the special conformation of casein in the micelles.
-One of them proposes the micellar nucleus is formed by several submicelles, the periphery consisting of microvellosities of κ-casein.
+One of them proposes the micellar nucleus is formed by several submicelles, the periphery consisting of microvillosities of κ-casein.
 Another model suggests the nucleus is formed by casein-interlinked fibrils.
 Finally, the most recent model proposes a double link among the caseins for gelling to take place.
 All three models consider micelles as colloidal particles formed by casein aggregates wrapped up in soluble κ-casein molecules.

 The isoelectric point of casein is 4.6.
 Since milk's pH is 6.6, casein has a negative charge in milk.
 The purified protein is water-insoluble.
 While it is also insoluble in neutral salt solutions, it is readily dispersible in dilute alkalis and in salt solutions such as aqueous sodium oxalate and sodium acetate.

 The enzyme trypsin can hydrolyze a phosphate-containing peptone.
 It is used to form a type of organic adhesive.